The Australian Community has been providing guidance for Australians seeking work for more than a decade.

-A process of educating employers as to the value proposition of an E-3 visa has for the most part been non-existent since the visa was first created.
-In part, our Community Job Fair v3.5 is about educating employers on why they should employ our members.
+The process of educating employers as to the value proposition of an E-3 visa has, for the most part, been non-existent since the visa was first created.
+In part, our Community is about educating employers on why they should employ our members.

 Step 1: U.S. Employer Readiness

-Your resume and LinkedIn profile will be discussed on the call.
+Your resume and LinkedIn profile will be discussed.
 Understanding the interdependencies between these two assets is critical to finding work.
-Further, you will receive guidance on leveraging the Community’s assets such as the E3 Employment Group on LinkedIn.

 Step 3: Introductions to Recruiters and Advocates